 The compiled data will be analyzed and integrated to produce a detailed accounting of total water supply availability from all known sources in West Maui, drawing from precipitation, groundwater recharge, well extraction, and stream diversions.
 Use will be discretized across different use locations as well as use types/sectors such as agriculture, domestic, municipal, industrial, and reuse to show where and how water is consumed.
 A gap analysis will be performed on both the supply and use components to identify where additional metering or data collection would be beneficial.
 We will map distribution system networks, including public and private delivery lines, ditch systems, metering points, natural water courses, and known losses, to understand flows, leaks, and net balances across the region.
 Where feasible, we will also account for reuse and return flows to capture the full cycle within the water budget.
 Using innovative data visualizations, a report will summarize this information in ways that make water movement from source to end use clear and understandable for non-technical users.
 Throughout this process, we will consult with stakeholders to review draft findings, identify gaps, and refine assumptions.
 The completed analysis will result in a final integrated Water Budget and Flow Assessment that forms the core content and data catalog for application in the interactive Wai Dashboard site.

 Building on the Water Budget and Flow Assessment, we will design and develop an online Wai Dashboard that makes this information clear, interactive, and usable for the community, water managers, and policymakers.
-The design will be informed by user requirements gathered through engagement with local stakeholders to ensure it meets real-world needs.
+The design of the web tool will be 100% informed by user requirements gathered during the project through engagement with local stakeholders to ensure it meets real-world needs.
 We will select user-friendly software tools that support dynamic data visualizations, interactive maps, filtering by location, sector, or time period, and easy data downloads.
 The dashboard will include clear explanations and guidance to help non-technical users interpret and apply the information.
 We will test early versions of the dashboard with diverse user groups and refine its features based on feedback.
 Once finalized, the dashboard will be deployed on a stable platform with reliable hosting and a simple maintenance plan to keep data up to date over time.
 Basic user instructions and training materials will be provided to help the community, managers, and decision-makers fully use the system.
+It is understandable if the tool description above appears vague, however the project team has significant experience with developing and continually maintaining existing web-apps, dashboards, and decision support tools such as the Hawaii Cesspool Tool, the Hawaii Climate Data Portal, and the American Samoa Water Use Dashboard.
+From this experience the team understands that the selection of software platform, long-term hosting space, and tool design must be informed directly through rigorous stakeholder engagement, which itself is a significant portion of the project plan.
+Therefore, the selection of these critical aspects of the project will be made once user feedback makes it clear how to optimize the usability and longevity of the tool.

 Principal Investigator (PI): Chris Shuler, University of Hawaii Water Resources Research Center